List of Buffy the Vampire Slayer comics: Season Eleven (2016–2018)

 Buffy the Vampire Slayer Season Eleven is the sequel to the Season Ten comic book series, a canonical continuation of the television series Buffy the Vampire Slayer.
 Buffy & Angel consist of only 12 issues per series, a much shorter run than the previous seasons, while the miniseries, Giles, runs for 4 issues.
 The series was published by Dark Horse Comics and began on November 23, 2016.

-The series was concluded with Season Twelve which began on June 20, 2018 and concluded on September 19, 2018.
+The series was concluded with Season Twelve which ran from June to September 2018.